 - a.
-Where the proposed final grade on any part of a lot is greater than 18 inches above the centerline elevation of the adjacent street or the elevation of any adjacent developed lot as measured at the property line, a grading and drainage plan, prepared by a professional engineer registered in the State of Florida, demonstrating compliance with the performance standards outlined in section 34-3104(b)(1) and (2) must be submitted with the application for building permit approval. - b.
-Prior to issuance of a certificate of occupancy, certification from a professional engineer must be submitted that affirms the lot grading and drainage, as constructed, is in substantial conformance with the grading and drainage plan submitted for building permit approval.
+Where the proposed final grade on any part of a lot is greater than 18 inches above the centerline elevation of the adjacent street or the elevation of any adjacent developed lot as measured at the property line, a grading and drainage plan demonstrating compliance with the performance standards outlined in section 34-3104(b)(1) and (2) must be submitted with the application for building permit approval. - b.
+Prior to issuance of a certificate of occupancy, the building site must be graded in accordance with the grading and drainage plan and a final inspection must be approved by Lee County.